Skip to main content

 PRACTITIONER_LAST_NAMEWilliamsStage 5 practitioner last name

-3. User Seed
+3. Demo User Seed

-Prerequisite: Zynexa must be running and healthy.
+Prerequisite: Zynexa must be running.

 $DC --profile init run --rm ctms-user-seed